gombru/gombru.github.io/about.md

 I was born in Altafulla and moved to Barcelona to study telecomunications engenieering with an specialization in audiovisuals systems at the Universitat Politècnica de Catalunya.
 After that I did a computer vision master at the UAB, where now I'm doing my PhD toguether with Eurecat, the catalonia technological center.

 In this personal website I will write about my scientific work, either publications, toy experiments or coding stuff.

+My CV is available [here](https://drive.google.com/open?id=1lVkR3tW6dt93ExcdVR7Jy6NJCQxKR81s).

 <div class="imgcap">